rm511130/Tanzu-Workshop-TKGI/README.md

 nslookup fact.$user.pks4u.com; nslookup petclinic.$user.pks4u.com; nslookup dotnet.$user.pks4u.com;
 ```

 - Let's test again.
-Please open a browser window and try to access each of the URLs shown below:
+Please open a browser window and try to access each of the URLs shown below.
+Please remember to use the correct `UserID` instead of `user1` in the URLs that follow.

 ```
 - (1) http://fact.user1.pks4u.com/fact/15